1sLand99/LibcoreSyscall/README.md

 # Libcore-Syscall

-Libcore-Syscall is a Java library for Android that allows you to call any Linux system calls directly from Java code.
+Libcore-Syscall is a Java library for Android that allows you to make any Linux system calls directly from Java code.

-# Features
+## Features

 - Support Android 5.0 - 15
 - Support any system calls (as long as they are permitted by the seccomp filter)